Planar Tur\'an Number of the $\Theta_6$: Proof of Theorem .

-\begin{enumerate} \item \textbf{All the three vertices are junction.}\\ In this case each of the three exterior edges are with exterior face of size at least $6$.
-Thus, $f(B)\leq 3+3/6$.
-Moreover, $n(B)\leq 1+3/2$ and $e(B)=6$.
-Therefore, $g(B)\leq -3.$ \item \textbf{Only two of the vertices are junction.}\\ Without loss of generality, assume that the junction vertices are $x_1$ and $x_2$.
+Without loss of generality, assume that the junction vertices are $x_1$ and $x_2$.
 In this case, the exterior face of the exterior edge $x_1x_2$ is of size at least $6$.
-However the exterior path $x_1x_3x_2$ is with size at least $4$.
-So, $f(B)\leq 3+1/6+1/3$.
-Since, the block has two junction vertices, then $n(B)\leq 2+1/2+1/2$.
-Using $e(B)=6$, we get $g(B)\leq 0$. \end{enumerate} \end{proof}
+However the exterior path $x_1x_3x_2$ has size at least $4$ (see Figure~\ref{fg}(right)), and notice that $x_1x_3x_2$ is a bad cherry.
+So, $\hat{f}(B)\leq 3+1/6+1/3$.
+Since, the block has two junction vertices, then $\hat{v}(B)\leq 2+1/2+1/2$.
+Using $e(B)=6$, we get $g(B)\leq 0$. \qedhere \end{enumerate} \end{proof}

-\begin{claim} Let $B$ be a $B_{4,b}$ block in $G$.
-Then $g(B)\leq 3$. \end{claim} \begin{proof} Consider the block $B$ with the labeled vertices $x_1,x_2,x_3$ and $x_4$ as seen in Figure \ref{nm}(left).
+\begin{claim} Let $B$ be a $B_{4,b}$ triangular-block in $G$.
+Then $g(B)\leq 3$. \end{claim} \begin{proof} Consider the triangular-block $B$ with the labeled vertices $x_1, x_2, x_3$ and $x_4$ as seen in Figure \ref{nm}(left).
 Clearly $x_2$ and $x_4$ are junction vertices.
-We distinguish two cases as follows.
+We distinguish two cases.